Shockwave Therapy

 4. Temporary pain or discomfort during or after the treatment

-5. Rarely, nerve or tissue damage
+5. Nerve or tissue damage but this is rare.

-How Many Treatments of Shockwave Therapy will I need?
+How Many Shockwave Treatments will I need?

 Recovery time and rehabilitation after shockwave therapy can vary depending on the condition being treated, how long you have had it and where it is in the body.